-Groups and individuals who wish to sell products on campus must be officially recognized school organizations, and must have the sale approved by administration.
+Groups and individuals who wish to sell products on campus must be an officially recognized school organization and must have the sale approved by the administration.
 All funds collected must be deposited in the school's student funds account.

 STUDENT ATTIRE